benbierens/constellations/spec.md

 }
 ```

+When a node receives the StarProperties packet, it verify that the signature matches one of the owner keys or admin keys.

 #### CID
 When a star joins a channel and wants to know the current CID (because it wasn't received as part of the channel's cached messages), it sends this request:
 ```js